pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 `terminus connection:info steve-site-d8.dev --fields=mysql_username,mysql_host,mysql_password,mysql_url,mysql_port,mysql_database`

+We could even use `*` as a wildcard to get the various mysql details:

+`terminus connection:info steve-site-d8.dev --fields="mysql*"`

+Or all available fields:

+`terminus connection:info steve-site-d8.dev --fields="*"`

-Or we could add the `--format` flag to specify a different format like csv or json.
+Additionally, the `--format` flag can specify a different format like csv or json.

-`terminus connection:info steve-site-d8.dev --fields=mysql_username,mysql_host,mysql_password,mysql_url,mysql_port,mysql_database --format=json`
+`terminus connection:info steve-site-d8.dev --fields="*" --format=json`

 A more machine-processable format like json could be useful if we were writing a script that chained together multiple commands.